Sniper2k/WDDBackground/README.md

 Default: 'none'

-The background removal proceedure.
+The background removal procedure.
 If 'none', this step is omitted.
 If 'general' or 'phase', background is removed according to Algorithms 2 and, respectively, 3 in [2].

 - add_dummy